oracle-samples/oci-iot-samples/samples/python/command-response/README.md

 - For certificate authentication:
   - Set the path to your client certificate and key in the `client_cert` and `client_key` variables.
-  - Keep in mind that the `authId` property of your Digital Twin must match the Common Name (CN) of the certificate.
+  - Keep in mind that the `externalKey` property of your Digital Twin must match the Common Name (CN) of the certificate.

 Run the script: